2 December in Indian and World History

 2 December in Indian history is celebrated as the birth anniversary of the following personalities:

 Narayan Ganesh Chandavarkar (2 December 1855 – 14 May 1923), the President of the Indian National Congress.
 His visit to England in 1885 marked the beginning of his political career.
 The reason was made, and he wholeheartedly engaged in the work of the Indian National Congress.
 He also became a judge of the Bombay High Court.
-He was born on 2 December 1855 Bombay in North Kanara.
+He was born on 2 December 1855 in Bombay in North Kanara.

-Baba Raghavdas (2 December 1886 – 15 January 1958), a famous public servant and saint of Uttar Pradesh.
-He was also a preacher of Hindi and this For work, he opened the National Language School in Barhaj Ashram.
+Baba Raghavdas (2 December 1886 – 15 January 1958), was a famous public servant and saint of Uttar Pradesh.
+He was also a preacher of Hindi and For work, he opened the National Language School in Barhaj Ashram.
 Baba Raghavdas also participated in the freedom struggle and during this time he had to undergo several jail sentences.
 He was born on 2 December 1886 in Pune, Maharashtra.

-Bommireddy Nagi Reddy (2 December 1912 – 25 February 2004), a famous film producer of Indian cinema.
+Bommireddy Nagi Reddy (2 December 1912 – 25 February 2004), was a famous film producer of Indian cinema.
 He was awarded the highest award of Indian cinema ‘Dada Saheb Phalke Samman’ in 1986 for his unprecedented contribution to cinema.
 He founded the Vijaya Vohini Studio in Chennai, which is considered to be the largest film studio in Asia.

-Manohar Gajanan Joshi, an Indian politician and former Speaker of the Lok Sabha.
+Manohar Gajanan Joshi is an Indian politician and former Speaker of the Lok Sabha.
 He is one of the prominent leaders of the political party Shiv Sena and Manohar Joshi was also the Chief Minister of Maharashtra from (14 March 1995 – 31 January 1999).
 He was born on 2 December 1937 in Raigad, Maharashtra.

 Read More: 1 December in Indian and World History